About the Scholarship

 Award Amount and Deadline

-The award amount for this scholarship is $4,000 per year up to completion of the degree and the award amount is non-renewable.
+The award amount for this scholarship is $4,000 per year up to the completion of the degree and the award amount is non-renewable.

 This scholarship is given to those people who are pursuing their careers in librarian degrees and are in the public sector.
 All the above documents and records must be submitted to the library no later than September 1.